 Their publishers are really not “publishers,” at least in the sense that they have the infrastructure to create and support a quality book and its author; that they have their internal team—from editing to some semblance of book design and publishing marketing and publicity; and that they are accountable in the critical accountability departments of actual book sales and responsibility.

+Are you protected?
 Are there Red Flags that can help you spot the vanity press in sheep’s clothing?
-Sure, start with:

 #2: We list your book on Amazon.com.
 Think big freakin’ deal here.
 Anyone can list on Amazon—set aside 30 minutes, fill out the form and you are listed.
 Should you be listed on Amazon?
 Yes indeed.
 You can do it … anyone can do it.
 Vanity presses shot in the arm was Amazon—otherwise, their books never got any type of national/international presence for their authors.